error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/theory/SegmentedSpacetimeandtheNaturalBoundaryofBlackHoles-ImplicationsfortheCosmicCensorshipConjecture.md

 drags space in such a way that at this boundary (the ergosphere), an effective light-speed condition is observed.

-So in general relativity, the Kerr solution describes a rotating black hole, that when the spin parameter a approaches its maximum limit (often normalized as a=1), it implies an extremal Kerr black hole.
+So in General Relativity (GR) (GR), the Kerr solution describes a rotating black hole, that when the spin parameter a approaches its maximum limit (often normalized as a=1), it implies an extremal Kerr black hole.
 In this case, the region just outside the event horizon, known as the ergosphere, exhibits intense frame-dragging effects where spacetime itself is "twisted" by the